HuiziRen1117/Kaggle-Practice/README.md

 * GarageQual
 ![113](https://user-images.githubusercontent.com/38633055/40389088-f1590f1c-5e00-11e8-86da-8512dc4f87c8.PNG)

-Besides specifying the transformation in this dataset, I also write another class to generalize the solution.
-One disadvantage in python label encoder is that it randomly assigns numbers to each category, by doing which we might not get the right sequence of numbers coorespondent to right categories.
+Besides specifying the transformation in this dataset, I also write another class function to generalize the solution.
+One disadvantage in python method "label_encoder" is that it randomly assigns numbers to each category, by doing which we might not get the right sequence of numbers coorespondent to right categories.
 The idea of my solution is that for categorical variables that have obvious ordinal information, label encoder can be applied to these variables and the number is assigned according to it's impact on predicted variable.
-Not only numbers will be assigned correctly but also each encoder transformation for each variables will be recorded.
+Not only numbers will be assigned correctly but also each encoder transformation for each variable will be recorded so that numbers can be transferred back to categories.
 ![115](https://user-images.githubusercontent.com/38633055/40390424-bd3c8020-5e04-11e8-844e-4883d8397762.PNG)

 ### 4.4 Turn categorical data into dummy variables
 At the end, I split sale price from training set as the variable of prediction and I get dummy variables for all the categorical features.
 ![114](https://user-images.githubusercontent.com/38633055/40389261-6c8d207e-5e01-11e8-8579-a544d8da8b2e.PNG)

 ## Modelling